 In August, Governor Bruce Rauner signed Senate Bill 67, also known as the Collaborative Process Act, into law.
 The long awaited statute officially codifies a form of alternative dispute resolution for family law cases that has proved effective for thousands of divorcing couples.
 In fact, Illinois is the 17th state to recognize the Collaborative Law Process Act formally.
 The new law, which is based on a uniform statute, will go into effect on January 1, 2018.
-For more information on the collaborative law process, please contact one of our experienced Palatine divorce attorneys today.
+For more information on the collaborative law process, please contact one of our experienced Arlington Heights divorce attorneys today.

 What is the Collaborative Process?